boku-ilen/geodot-plugin/README.md

 __Note:__ We recommend running the Godot editor with a terminal window attached, since GDAL likes to print error output to `stdout` which does not show up in the editor itself.

+## Multithreading

+Since loading data can take some time, it should usually not be done on the main thread, but on separate threads (e.g. Godot's `Thread` objects or `WorkerThreadPool` tasks).
+Geodot supports multithreading with some thread safety caveats:

+__Opening datasets and layers__: `GeoDataset`, `GeoRasterLayer`, and `GeoFeatureLayer` all inherit from Godot's `Resource` type.
+Therefore, they are unique per underlying dataset; loading the same data always returns the same object.
+According to the [Godot Docs](https://docs.godotengine.org/en/stable/tutorials/performance/thread_safe_apis.html#resources), loading the same resource from multiple threads at the same time can be problematic.
+We therefore recommend creating these objects on the main thread, since no real and costly loading is done when opening datasets or layers.

+__Vector data__: We use a Mutex around the loading and modification of data in feature layers.
+Therefore, all vector operations should be safe to call from multiple threads.

+__Raster data__: According to the [GDAL Docs](https://gdal.org/en/stable/user/multithreading.html), reading raster data from the same dataset object is not necessarily thread safe.
+However, we have done extensive testing calling `GeoRasterLayer.get_image(...).get_image_texture()` from multiple threads and have not run into problems.
+If you do, you can create a unique dataset object with `GeoRasterLayer.clone()`.

+Although we've gone through quite a lot of testing, we can't guarantee that Geodot is free from edge cases which are not thread safe.
+If you find any, please report it!

 # Building

 For building this project we need to install [Scons](https://scons.org) by following one of the [User Guide](https://scons.org/documentation.html) *Installing Scons* which is both used for Godot GDExtension and this project and we need the GDAL library which has different installation instruction listed below.